 The koi fish has long been seen as a symbol of spiritual strength and power.
 They are often associated with the water element, which is linked to intuition and psychic ability.
 Koi can help you to access your intuition and inner wisdom, and they can guide you on your journey towards self-discovery.
 If you are working on developing your spiritual abilities, the koi may be a powerful totem for you.
 Also, check Pond Academy to find out how you can build a Koi pond for yourself.
 The koi may be a powerful totem for you.

 When you receive a koi as your spirit animal, it’s time to rejoice!
 This powerful fish will bring new opportunities that are perfect for reaching all of those goals and ideals.
-Watch out–you might not even be an able to stop at just one bite of these tasty treats coming towards you from every direction
+Watch out–you might not even be an ability to stop at just one bite of these tasty treats coming towards you from every direction

 A Koi is known in Japanese culture because they’re said to have been bred by royalty centuries ago; which means their scales must possess some serious sclerosis power (which we know how much our clients love).
 But don’t let this cute little guy’s stature fool ya: while his humbleness may make him seem less intimidating than most large predator fish, he’s fierce when it comes to swimming upstream and reaching his goals.

-We must always be humble enough so we don’t forget what it feels like when things get tough because without adversity life would just flow by with no meaning or value-added onto who I am and what I do.
+We must always be humble enough so we don’t forget what it feels like when things get tough because without adversity life would just flow by with no meaning or value-added to who I am and what I do.

 The Koi as an animal totem